The subscription revenue model is one of online content publishers’ most popular revenue models.

 There are different imaginable scenarios for the future of the content subscription business model.

 About two decades ago, James Heskett of the Harvard Business School summarized the prospect of the subscription model as “down but not out”, in his article titled “The Future of the Subscription Model“.

 In his article, he noted that the content providers might prefer to give away everything free-of-charge, just to attract more audience and generate revenue through selling Ads.

 But now we know that the subscription model is growing yet.
-This is what McKinsey reports in 2018, referring to the 100% growth of the e-commerce market over the course of five years.
+This is what McKinsey reports in 2018, referring to the 100% growth of the e-commerce market over five years.

 It’s still too early to bet on one of the possible scenarios.
-But Robbie Boxter’s advice in The Membership Economy can be helpful in prolonging the lifetime of the subscription model.
-Aiming further than subscription.
-Something he calls membership.
+But Robbie Boxter’s advice in The Membership Economy can help prolong the lifetime of the subscription model.
+He suggests that businesses should aim higher than subscription, Something he calls membership.

 He considers the subscription as a financial agreement, while membership is based on an emotional relationship and community mindset: